-1817: According to his memorial on findagrave.com, Abraham Megahan was born in 1817.
-Calculating from the limited information in his obituary, Abraham Megahan was born circa 1816.
+Circa 1816-1817: Calculating from the limited information in his obituary, Abraham Megahan was born circa 1816.
+Based on the 1850, 1860, and 1870 censuses, he was born circa 1816-1817.

 1850: In the 1850 federal census of Penn Township, Huntingdon County, Abraham Magahan is enumerated as a 34-year-old gunsmith.
 Also living in his household are 33-year-old Sarah A., 11 year-old Rebecca, 9-year-old Louisia, 8-year-old Mary, 5-year-old Druscilla, and 1-year-old Uriah.
 Kaufman briefly reports on this census entry in his 1960 book "The Pennsylvania - Kentucky Rifle".

 1850-1870: George Washington Megahan, who I believe is Abraham Megahan's brother, appears in the 1850, 1860, and 1870 censuses of Berlin Borough, Somerset County, Pennsylvania.
 I wonder if Washington influenced Abraham's decision to move to Somerset County in the 1870s.

 Circa 1851: The 1860 and 1870 censuses suggest that Abraham Megahan had a son named David who was born circa 1851.
 This may be the David Megahan who is buried in the Wildwood Cemetery, where Abraham Megahan is buried, in Lycoming County, Pennsylvania.